-In an earlier story, we reviewed our trip to Butterworth (the hop-off for Penang island) on the new Electric train service.
+In an earlier story, we reviewed our trip to Butterworth (the hop-off for Penang island) on the new Electric train service (ETS service).
 At the time, the new train sets were still undergoing testing and KTM were running a similar, but older variant.
 The new trains are now in service and as more sets have been acquired the schedule has been expanded.
 We took the opportunity to try out the service as we travelled from Kuala Lumpur to Penang for the George Town Festival 2016.

 With new trains being introduced into the service, the timetable has changed a number of times since mid 2015.
 You should check the most recent Schedule before you make your booking.
 Please note that the schedule link changes often.

 Catching the train